 New fixtures in Anderson Hall has saved millions of gallons in water consumption in that building alone.

-New water fixtures in other campus buildings reduced water consumption across the entire campus by 2.25 million gallons from March 2006 through October 2006.
+New water fixtures in other campus buildings have reduced water consumption across the entire campus by 2.25 million gallons from March 2006 through October 2006.

 Steam water conservation